HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/tags/tag_center/tag_cloud/tag_cloud_cfg.md

         Type the categories that you want to make available as scopes.
 Specify a comma separated list.

-        !!! note
-            These scoping selections are not relevant for the HCL Connections view.
+        **Note:** These scoping selections are not relevant for the HCL Connections view.
 In the HCL Connections view you scope explicitly by selecting the corresponding check boxes in the **HCL Connections tags** area.

     -   **Type schemas to be used as scopes**